Grubhart/error_spring_restWS_gdata/README.md

-this is a Pure spring restful web service in order to build and deploy execute:
+this is a Pure spring restful web service i take the code from spring rest tutorial (https://github.com/spring-guides/tut-rest) in order to build and deploy execute:

 ```sh
 $ ./gradlew tomcatRunWar